salvipeter/core-forth/README.md

 and those for the *core extension* wordset by Gerry Jackson.

 Testing itself was an eye-opening experience.
 Who knew there could be so many bugs in my code?
-And there are still quite a few, I am sure, but at least now it passes all tests.
+And there are still quite a few, I am sure, but at least now it passes...

+- all tests in `test/prelimtest.fth`
+- all tests in `test/core.fr` (*)
+- all tests in `test/coreplustest.fth` except those related to `+LOOP`
+- some tests in `test/coreexttest.fth`

-One minor divergence is that since this implementation reads only from the standard input, the test for `ACCEPT` is not very meaningful.
+(*) One minor divergence is that since this implementation reads only from the standard input, the test for `ACCEPT` is not very meaningful.